-5 Ways to Make Money with Your Free App
+5 Ways to Make Money with Your Free Mobile App

 Don’t forget that you are actually trying to build a business, not just a beautifully designed product!
-If you are planning to launch your app some time soon, consider these smart monetization strategies as part of your plan.
+If you are planning to launch your mobile app sometime soon, consider these smart monetization strategies as part of your plan.

 1) Superusers paying for upgrades or super features

 Selling some cool and critical features separately in various sections of the app may be a good move in this case!
 Say, users of corporate productivity apps are often ready to pay for additional security layers like cryptography or passwords that can be installed in certain confidential app parts.
-Be careful with introducing internal app currency for in-app purchases which is way overused now and isn’t always relevant to the nature of the app.
-We’ve seen it work well in games and apps that are heavy on gamification, but regular currency is much more natural in lifestyle, productivity or business apps.
+Be careful with introducing internal app currency for in-app purchases which are way overused now and aren’t always relevant to the nature of the app.
+We’ve seen it work well in games and apps that are heavy on gamification, but the regular currency is much more natural in lifestyle, productivity, or business apps.